 What are the best seats on Etihad’s B787-9 Dreamliner?

-Before take-off, an amenity kit was offered to all Business Class passengers.
+Before takeoff, an amenity kit was offered to all Business Class passengers.
 The Etihad amenity kit features in my top 10 airline amenity kits.
-It comes in a small bag and contained a range of skin products including hand lotion and lip balm as well as the usual essentials (eyeshades, earplugs, dental kit etc).
+It comes in a small bag and contained a range of skin products, including hand lotion and lip balm, as well as the usual essentials (eyeshades, earplugs, dental kit, etc).

 Food On Etihad

-Grass-fed fillet of beef served with morel mushroom sauce, seasonable vegetables, roast potatoes and red onion jam.
+- Grass-fed fillet of beef served with morel mushroom sauce, seasonable vegetables, roast potatoes, and red onion jam

-Vietnamese barramundi, sambal wrapped in banana leaf served with coconut rice and stir-fried vegetables.
+- Vietnamese barramundi, sambal wrapped in banana leaf served with coconut rice and stir-fried vegetables

-Trio of Arabic koftas: beef, lamb and chicken with tomato basil sauce, sayadiah rice, asparagus spears, pumpkin and grilled peppers.
+- Trio of Arabic koftas: beef, lamb, and chicken with tomato basil sauce, sayadiah rice, asparagus spears, pumpkin, and grilled peppers

-Roasted vegetable terrine with coriander pesto cream sauce and sun-dried tomato.
+- Roasted vegetable terrine with coriander pesto cream sauce and sun-dried tomato

-Lemon tart served warm with crème anglaise.
+- Lemon tart served warm with crème anglaise

-Citrus cheesecake with lemon-orange segments and cinnamon glaze.
+- Citrus cheesecake with lemon-orange segments and cinnamon glaze

-Seasonal fresh fruit.
+- Seasonal fresh fruit

-A selection of ice cream flavours.
+- A selection of ice cream flavors

 A separate ‘all day’ menu also provides food that you can order at any time throughout the flight.

-At Abu Dhabi Business Class passengers can access the Etihad Airways arrivals lounge where you can have another breakfast and use the showers.
+At Abu Dhabi, Business Class passengers can access the Etihad Airways arrivals lounge, where you can have another breakfast and use the showers.